-The BusinessFirst! regional footprint contains almost half a million jobs (497,175).
-Major employment sectors include Government, due in part to Wright Patterson Air Force Base, Ohio’s largest single-site employer (29,000 jobs), Healthcare, Manufacturing, Retail Trade, and Professional Services.
-The region has benefitted from new companies choosing to locate here and expansion of its companies.
-For example, since 2009 the BusinessFirst! region has seen a resurgence in Manufacturing, resulting in a 7.3 percent increase in manufacturing jobs, which greatly exceeds the national average (2.7 percent).
+The BusinessFirst! regional footprint contains almost half a million jobs (445,762).
+Major employment sectors include Government, due in part to Wright Patterson Air Force Base, Ohio's largest single-site employer (30,000 jobs), Healthcare, Manufacturing, Retail Trade, and Professional Services.
+The region has benefitted from new companies choosing to locate here and the expansion of its companies.
+For example, since 2014, the BusinessFirst! region has seen a resurgence in manufacturing, resulting in a 12% increase in manufacturing jobs, which greatly exceeds the national average (5%).

 Regional Workforce Resources

-There are many resources throughout the greater Dayton region to assist businesses in finding the talent needed in their operations.
+There are many resources throughout the greater Dayton region to assist businesses in finding the talent needed in their operations such as:

 - SOCHE: The Southwestern Ohio Council for Higher Education formed in 1967 and is a regional consortium of 20 colleges and universities in southwest Ohio.
 SOCHE is the collaborative infrastructure for higher education, helping colleges and universities transform their communities and economies through the education, employment, and engagement of more than 120,000 students in southwest Ohio.